-- Simple: Does not replicate database data. - Redundant: Replicates CoVi and Event database data from the primary server.
-If there are at least two redundant secondary servers, fail-over functionality is enabled, which means that if the primary server is offline, the secondary servers will continue to function.

-${\bf Note:}$ Only Windows and Linux SAFR Servers can become redundant secondary servers.
+- Simple: Does not replicate database data. - Redundant: Replicates database data from the primary server, possibly providing failover functionality.
+(See the Failover Functionality section below for details.)
+Note: Only Windows and Linux SAFR Servers can become redundant secondary servers.

 With both types of secondary servers services such as feed management, reports, and the Web Console are not load-balanced and are always served from the primary server.